News (written word)

 This category recognises excellent local reporting of global human rights stories as well as those from closer to home.
 It is open to print, online or broadcast entries from UK regional media outlets.
 This category is free to enter.

-An innovative use of digital tools and/or multimedia techniques to successfully engage people in a human rights story or issue.
-Entrants must have been published for the first time or have had substantial fresh content published during 2018.
+For innovative presentations of human rights stories using digital tools and/or multimedia techniques to creatively engage people in a human rights story or issue.
+Entrants must have been published for the first time or have had substantial fresh content published during 2019.
+Click here for previous entries, for reference.

 For journalists reporting on human rights issues who have been working for five years or less in paid employment as a journalist.
 This award was established with the help of the family, friends and colleagues of the journalist Gaby Rado, who died in Iraq in 2003.
 Entrants should submit one piece but may also provide links to three further pieces of work to support their entry.
 Finalists will be asked for evidence of their eligibility.
 This category is free to enter.